miguelcoria94/SQL_and_PostgreSQL_BC/Section1.md

 SELECT name || ', ' || country AS Location FROM cities;

 SELECT UPPER(CONCAT(name, ', ', country)) AS location FROM cities;

+SELECT name, area FROM cities WHERE area > 4000;